Donal O'Donnell: Judicial career

-Chief Justice
+Chief Justice of Ireland

 He was reported to have been one of three judges shortlisted to be the 12th Chief Justice of Ireland in July 2017; however, Frank Clarke was chosen.
 On 28 May 2021, he was nominated by the government to become the 13th Chief Justice of Ireland following Clarke's retirement in October 2021.
 He was appointed on 11 October 2021, by President Michael D. Higgins at a ceremony at Áras an Uachtaráin.

 Personal life

 He is married to Mary Rose Binchy, an artist, with whom he has four children.